mallikmusaddiq1/mediacrop/README.md

 | Save Coordinates | `Enter` or 💾 Save button      |
 | Open/Close Help  | ❓ Help button / `Esc` to close |
 | Context Menu     | Right-click on crop box        |

 ---

+## 🤝 Contribution

+Contributions are more than welcome!
+If you find bugs, want new features, or have ideas to improve MediaCrop, feel free to:

+1. **Fork** the repository.
+2. **Create** a new branch with your feature or fix.
+3. **Commit** your changes with clear messages.
+4. **Open a Pull Request**.

+Every contribution matters, whether it’s a bug fix, feature request, or even just improving the documentation.
+Together, we can make MediaCrop the go-to visual tool for FFmpeg lovers.

+If you like this project, don’t forget to **leave a star ⭐** on GitHub—it really helps the project grow and motivates further development!

+---